sauce-archives/saucecon19-pipeline-workshop/README.md

 This directory contains example scripts and dependencies for the SauceCon workshop: [Creating a Continuous Delivery Pipeline with Automated Testing](https://saucecon.com/).
 Use these scripts to test your Sauce Labs authentication credentials, setup your automated testing environment, try out Sauce Labs features, and complete the in-class Selenium examples.
 Download the zip file or clone the entire directory to your local environment.

-#### For Demonstration Purposes Only
+ > #### Disclaimer: For Demonstration Purposes Only

-The code in these scripts is provided on an "AS-IS” basis without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
+> The code in these scripts is provided on an "AS-IS” basis without warranty of any kind, either express or implied, including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a particular purpose, or non-infringement.
 These scripts are provided for educational and demonstration purposes only, and should not be used in production.
 Issues regarding these scripts should be submitted through GitHub.
 These scripts are maintained by the Technical Services team at Sauce Labs.

 <br />